 In general, the satisfaction of patients visiting Medicover medical facilities is at well above 90 per cent.
 Our patients are also willing to recommend Medicover – Net Promoter Score for Medicover is more than 20 per cent higher than for our main competitors.

 Our challenge, and our opportunity to further our operations and services, is to define and apply the right key performance indicators.
 We want to capture not only processes and activities but also outcomes and effects.
 One of our aims for the longer term is to be able, through use of appropriate surveys, to collect and communicate patient-reported outcomes.
-During the year, we began developing a joint approach to quality and a set of high-level indicators to be used by the entire Group.
+We have begun developing a joint approach to quality and a set of high-level indicators to be used by the entire Group.
 Where questions arise, specific audits can be conducted to help drive continuous improvement.